openebs-archive/openebs-docs/docs/ugcstor.md

   Note: In OpenEBS, the pool instance do not extend beyond a node.
 The replication happens at volume level but not at pool level.
 See [volumes and pools relationship](/docs/next/cstor.html#relationship-between-cstor-volumes-and-cstor-pools) in cStor for a deeper understanding.

-- `maxPools`

-  This value represents the maximum number cStorPool instances to be created.
-In other words if `maxPools` is `3`,  then three nodes are randomly chosen based on the blockDevice name provided in `blockDeviceList` by OpenEBS and one cStorPool instance will be created on each node.
-If even number of blockDevices are available per Node and `poolType` as mirrored, then cStorPool instances will be created using mirrored manner.
-If many blockDevices are added on each of the Node and chosen `poolType` as `striped` , the cStorPool instance will created using the specified disks on each Node.

-  This value should be less than or equal to the total number of Nodes in the cluster.

 - `blockDeviceList`

   Select the list of unclaimed blockDevice CRs in each participating nodes and enter them under `blockDeviceList`.